-As Earth Day turns 50 years old and goes digital, find 20 virtual ways to celebrate in 2020 with the National Park Service (NPS) and our partners.
+Earth Day turned 50 years old in 2020 with a virtual global celebration.
+Inspired by connecting the planet's stewards through continuously emerging modern digital opportunities, find a checklist of virtual ways to celebrate Earth Days each year with the National Park Service (NPS) and our partners.
 Stay connected with earth sciences and stewardship with parks and your own community for Earth Day and throughout the year.

 __1 Be a Citizen Scientist